makuachteny/Higher_level_programming/python-more_data_structures/README.md

-File 11-multiply_list_map.py writes a function that returns a list with all values multiplied by a number without using any loops
+File 12-roman_to_int.py creates  a function def roman_to_int(roman_string): that converts a Roman numeral to an integer